 Midrange was unplayable, and the word wasn’t even used in Magic discussion.
 A deck with high threat density, occasional disruption, and a high mana curve was one of the two styles of decks most commonly associated with non-competitive players.
 (Ramping into enormous creatures being the other).

 Most control mirrors were decided by the player that could first resolve a threat that was difficult to interact with.
 The poster child of these decks was Kjeldoran Outpost – an uncounterable threat that created inevitability.
 You would stabilize, drop the Outpost, and then ride it to victory.

-This card was considered so dangerous by Wizards development that they printed Wasteland to keep it in check, a decision that would impact the Legacy format from its inception until today.
+This card was considered so dangerous by Wizards development that they printed Wasteland to keep it in check, a decision that has impacted Legacy long, long after the Dude Ranch has been forgotten.